ryvoxr/notebook/school/college/nc-state.md

 I struggled both academically and personally throughout my freshman year.
 I've been a strong student for my entire life: I do my homework, do well on quizzes and tests, and consistently place at the top of standardized assessments.
-My entire first year of high school revolved around COVID-19.
+My entire first year of high school was impacted by COVID-19.
 During this year, for the first time ever in my life, I wasn't engaged in class, I failed to complete homework, and my grades plummeted.